kingmoc/product-list-cjs-react/README.md

 #### This guide will cover:

-1. Adding Products to your chec dashboard
+1. Adding Products to the Chec Dashboard
 2. Using the Commerce.js SDK to access dashboard data
 3. Implementing Commerce.js in a React App
 4. Displaying a list of products on the screen

 *This guide will not go into detail about other features/functionality within an eCommerce site such as: adding to cart, product page, checking out etc ...
 It will simply give a blueprint to how you can display a list of products specifically with React.
-Further, this guide strictly utilizes functional react components and relies heavenly on react hooks.*
+Further, this guide strictly utilizes functional React components and relies heavenly on React Hooks.*

 ### Requirements/Prerequisites